 The first talking pictures were shown May 22, 1930.

-Through the twenties and thirties The Strand Theatre would show religious inspired movies while the bible camps and churches would be holding large revival meetings.
+Through the twenties and thirties The Strand Theatre would shown religious inspired movies while the bible camps and churches would be holding large revival meetings.

 Before the spread of regional newspapers, radio and television up to and through the fifties, the Strand Theatre was an important source of national and international news especially during WWI and WWII.
 Each movie showing was accompanied by newsreels produced by the major news reporting organizations.
 The Strand Theatre presented Pathe Newreels.
 These newsreels would summarize and illustrate the major events of the last week.
 Many of these newsreels are now in the public domain and can be found online and can be viewed publicly without permission.